tpholston/stm/README.md

-# stm: A Python Package for the Structural Topic Model
+# py_stm: A Python Package for the Structural Topic Model

 Website: www.structuraltopicmodel.com